fauna/graphql-workshop/content/building/forms-updates/index.md

 {{< /tab >}}
 {{< /tabs >}}

 Add a predicate for *create* as well.
-The following rule ensures that logged in users can add store and owner *id* is associated with a store when its created.
+The following rule ensures that logged-in users can add store and owner *id* is associated with a store when it is created.

 {{< tabs groupId="UDFs" >}}
 {{< tab name="FQL" >}}